Please note our yoga studio is upstairs. We also have far infrared heat panels which we use for gentle heating in winter.

 Taster $25 for 2 weeks unlimited (expires 2 weeks after first class) for all classes on the timetable (does not include courses)

-Please note we supply all mats, blankets, bolsters, and blocks
+Please note DURING COVID we CANNOT supply all mats, blankets, bolsters, and blocks

 "Physical fitness is the first requisite of happiness"- Joseph Pilates